 4 Run the numbers

 Eliminate unnecessary costs.
 Make tactical investments in upgrades and new equipment while suppliers are hungry for business.
 Take advantage of lower interest rates to finance strategic acquisitions, refinance older and costlier debt, and build up your cash cushion.

 5 Keep spreading the news

 Thanks to social media and email, marketing on a shoestring budget doesn't have to appear desperate.
-As long as it's done smartly, your target audiences might not even realize that you're running lean.
-The key is to focus on your one or two best outlets (such as Facebook, Instagram or LinkedIn) and deliver relevant content that customers and prospects find valuable on a consistent basis.
+As long as it's done smartly, your target audiences might not even realize you're running lean.
+The key is to focus on one or two of your strongest social media platforms and deliver relevant content that customers and prospects find valuable on a consistent basis.

 Help is nearby

-To help ensure that your business is prepared for the inevitable market shift upwards, developing a flexible business recovery plan during challenging times—and enlisting the support of a valuable strategic partner such as your business banker—can better position your business for the rebound.
+To help ensure your business is prepared for the inevitable market shift upward, developing a flexible business recovery plan during challenging times—and enlisting the support of a valuable strategic partner like your business banker—can better position your business for the rebound.